THE BEATING HEART OF OUR BUSINESS

 After ten years in advertising, I saw the light and moved into sport and entertainment.
-As Head of Client Services, I’m responsible for developing our go-to-market offer, building our client base and ensuring the Account Management team deliver work of a consistently high standard to our amazing clients.
+As Head of Client and Creative Services, I’m responsible for developing our comms go-to-market offer, building our client base and ensuring the Account Management and Creative teams deliver work of a consistently high standard to our amazing clients.
 It might be clichéd, but I love my job!

 A DAY IN THE LIFE

-8:00 am – Breakfast with one of my team, Rachel.
-A semi-regular check in to see how she’s going – we chat about her clients, projects, career development, and life in general.
+8:00am – Breakfast with one of my team, Zoe.
+A semi-regular check in to see how she’s going – we chat about her clients, projects, career development, and life in general

-12:00 pm – Still can’t think of anything for Twitter.
-How do Condo and Millsy do it?
+12:00pm – Still can’t think of anything for Twitter.
+How does Condo do it?

-3:00 pm – Probably not the best time to tackle budgeting and resourcing for the next year, and considering evolving the structure.
-I have to raid the chocolate stash to get through it.
+3:00pm – Probably not the best time to tackle reading all the board documents for the upcoming meeting, but I raid the chocolate stash to get through it

-4:15 pm – Quick chat with Tiff & Vicki (P&C) about learning and development needs for the team.
-We agree that some strategic planning and leadership courses are a priority.
+4:15pm – Quick chat with Vicki (P&C) about learning and development needs for the team.
+We agree that some strategic planning and leadership courses are a priority

 A DAY IN THE LIFE